-Note: Starting in software version 5.7, device RBAC is not supported in GigaVUE-FM.
-But, if you are already using device RBAC and upgrade to GigaVUE-FM version 5.7, then GigaVUE-FM supports device RBAC and provides an option to migrate to GigaVUE-FM RBAC.

-3. Click Save to set the mode.
+- Starting in software version 5.7, device RBAC is not supported in GigaVUE-FM.
+However, if you are already using device RBAC and upgrade to GigaVUE-FM version 5.7 and later, then GigaVUE-FM supports device RBAC and provides an option to migrate to GigaVUE-FM RBAC. - Starting in software version 5.13.00, device RBAC support is removed from GigaVUE-FM.
+But, if you are already using device RBAC and upgrade to GigaVUE-FM version 5.13.00, then you must migrate to GigaVUE-FM RBAC.
+Otherwise, device configurations performed from the GigaVUE-FM GUI will fail. - 3.
+Click Save to set the mode.

 In both the RBAC modes, GigaVUE-FM RBAC is enforced.
-For example, a GigaVUE-FM user with the role fm_user will not be able to modify anything on the node even if the user's login credential matches the credential on the managed node and has all the necessary privileges.
+For example, a GigaVUE-FM user with the role fm\user will not be able to modify anything on the node even if the user's login credential matches the credential on the managed node and has all the necessary privileges.